anirudhsundar/tvm-gdb-commands/README.md

 (((j.outer*64) + (i*n)) + j.inner)
 ```

+#### tvm_type

 **`tvm_type`** - Prints the original object type of a given value.
-When a function gets a PrimExpr as argument, this commands prints which sub-class of PrimExpr the given value is.
+When a function gets a `PrimExpr` as argument, this commands prints which sub-class of `PrimExpr` the given value is.
 This is in same spirit to whatis command in gdb
-For example, AddNode could be the underlying original type of the object, declared using it's parent PrimExprNode
+For example, `AddNode` could be the underlying original type of the object, declared using it's parent `PrimExprNode`

 Usage:
 ```c++